gtm-templates-knowit-experience/sgtm-ga4-ecom-item-list-promo-attribution/README.md

 ### Firestore
 At the time of creating this solution, **50,000 Document Reads**, **20,000 Document Writes** and **20,000 Document Deletes** are free per day.
 See **[Firestore pricing](https://cloud.google.com/firestore/pricing)** for complete information.

-Estimating potential cost is difficult, so use these numbers just as rough guidance.
+Estimating potential cost is difficult, so use these numbers as a rough guidance.

 #### Firestore Write
 Number of writes would be around the same count of select_item, select_promotion and add_to_cart.
 If you use Cloud Functions to rewrite **expire_at**, estimate the count to be almost doubled.

 #### Firestore Read
 Number of Reads is difficult to estimate.
-Sum all GA4 Events that Reads from Firestore, and multiply that with 5.
-If you use Cloud Functions to rewrite **expire_at**, estimate the count to be almost doubled.
+Sum all GA4 Events that Reads from Firestore, and multiply that with 5-8.
+If you use Cloud Functions to rewrite **expire_at**, the coundt can be more than doubled.

 #### Firestore Delete
 This depends on how miuch traffic you have (more users equals more data stored), how often users return, and how many days you store the data in Firestore.
-Expect this cost to low
+Expect this to be the lowest Firestore cost.

 ### Server-side GTM
 Server-side GTM cost will also be affected since attribution requires SGTM to do the processing.